ShaniceWilliams/dsta/dsta-2/Class_presentation/class_presentation.md

 On the final Week 11 (July 2nd) at 19:00 for about 60/80 minutes.

-20 questions on the 20 advanced units: from 4.d to 10.c but excludind the notebooks on 7.d, 8.d, 9.d and 10.d (see the [online calendar](https://github.com/ale66/dsta)).
+20 questions on the 20 advanced units: from 4.d to 10.c but excluding the notebooks on 7.d, 8.d, 9.d and 10.d (see the [online calendar](https://github.com/ale66/dsta)).

 In view of the novelty of the approach ...